w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Parablock 1 (P1) is included, and P2 is backed within R1.
 In the meantime, the unincluded segment is full and contains P3-5.
 Because P6 is not rushing to be backed, it can be filled in 6s while P2 is included and P3 is backed in R2.
 This is possible because the context execution shifted from being the latest included parablock to being the latest ancestor in the unincluded segment (i.e. P5).

-In this scenario, blockspace demand decreases, and P6 is filled only 50% using 6 seconds.
+In this scenario, blockspace demand decreases and as a consequence P6 is filled only 50% using 6 seconds.
 Next block P7 can be filled in 12 seconds while the unincluded segment is emptied.
 While filling up P7, P3 and P4 are included in R3 and R4, respectively.
-In 24 seconds, four parablocks, P1 to P4, have been included in the relay chain, and two more blocks have been filled and pushed to the unincluded segment, ready to be backed.
-The collators were able to make better use of blockspace, including 2x more data, by doubling block generation time in a period of lower demand.
+In 24 seconds, four parablocks, P1 to P4, have been included in the relay chain, P5 has been backed, and two more blocks have been filled and pushed to the unincluded segment, ready to be backed.
+The unincluded segment is now 2/3 filled.

+Collators were able to make better use of blockspace, including 2x more data, by doubling block generation time from 6 to 12 seconds in a period of lower demand.
+This was possible due to the asynchrony between block generation and backing.
 With an unincluded segment carrying a maximum of three parablocks, the collators could wait an additional 6 seconds if needed (i.e. make sure in the unincluded segment there is at least one parablock to build a new one).

-In case blockspace demand increases after the generation of P7, collators can generate P8 and P9 is 6 seconds (i.e. 3 seconds per block) due to the unincluded segment not being filled up (see below).
+In case blockspace demand increases after the generation of P7, collators can generate P8 and P9 is 6 seconds (i.e. 3 seconds per block) due to the unincluded segment being 2/3 filled (see below).
-However, if demand stays high after P9 collators will only be able to generate parablocks every 6 seconds as the unincluded segment is emptied every 6 seconds, and the maximum capacity of three parablocks has been reached.
+However, if demand stays high after P9, collators will only be able to generate parablocks every 6 seconds as the unincluded segment is emptied every 6 seconds and its maximum capacity of 3/3 parablocks has been reached.

 ![async-backing-3s](../assets/async-backing-3s.png)